Blepharoplasty (Eyelid Surgery) Omaha

 What is blepharoplasty?

-An outpatient surgical procedure designed to address aging changes of the upper or lower eyelids.
+An outpatient surgical procedure designed to address changes of the upper or lower eyelids due to aging.
 Some of the most common issues addressed with this procedure include:

 - Excess skin in the lower eyelid leading to wrinkles, bags, and dark circles